cyberkunju/FloraSeven/README.md

 ![FloraSeven Logo](Documentation/images/logo.png)

-**A sophisticated, scalable IoT ecosystem for precision monitoring and automated care of plants in controlled environments**
+**A scalable IoT ecosystem for precision monitoring and automated care of plants in controlled environments**

 *Combining AI-powered visual diagnostics with multi-modal sensor data for near-human plant health understanding*